Mechanical resonance

 Mechanical resonance is the tendency of a mechanical system to respond at greater amplitude when the frequency of its oscillations matches the system's natural frequency of vibration (its resonance frequency or resonant frequency) closer than it does other frequencies.
 It may cause violent swaying motions and potentially catastrophic failure in improperly constructed structures including bridges, buildings and airplanes.
 This is a phenomenon known as resonance disaster.

 Avoiding resonance disasters is a major concern in every building, tower and bridge construction project.
-The Taipei 101 building relies on a 660-ton pendulum—a tuned mass damper—to modify the response at resonance.
-Furthermore, the structure is designed to resonate at a frequency which does not typically occur.
+The Taipei 101 building for instance relies on a 660-ton pendulum—a tuned mass damper—to modify the response at resonance.
+The structure is also designed to resonate at a frequency which does not typically occur.
 Buildings in seismic zones are often constructed to take into account the oscillating frequencies of expected ground motion.
-In addition, engineers designing objects having engines must ensure that the mechanical resonant frequencies of the component parts do not match driving vibrational frequencies of the motors or other strongly oscillating parts.
+Engineers designing objects that have engines must ensure that the mechanical resonant frequencies of the component parts do not match driving vibrational frequencies of the motors or other strongly oscillating parts.

 Many resonant objects have more than one resonance frequency.
-It will vibrate easily at those frequencies, and less so at other frequencies.
+Such objects will vibrate easily at those frequencies, and less so at other frequencies.
 Many clocks keep time by mechanical resonance in a balance wheel, pendulum, or quartz crystal.

 Description

-The natural frequency of a simple mechanical system consisting of a weight suspended by a spring is:
+The natural frequency of the very simple mechanical system consisting of a weight suspended by a spring is: